EricLambrecht/react-timing-hooks/docs/loops-and-intervals/useCounter.md

 certain amount (`settings.stepSize`) every x  milliseconds (`settings.interval`).
 A start value (`settings.start`) can also be defined.

+{: .note }
-**Note**: By default, the counter is _stopped_ on mount and has to be started manually.
+By default, the counter is _stopped_ on mount and has to be started manually.
-If you want the counter to start immediately on mount, use `settings.startOnMount`.
+If you want the counter to start automatically on mount, use `settings.startOnMount`.

-Stopping the counter will also reset the timer value to it's initial value per default.
+Stopping the counter will also **reset the counter** to it's initial start-value per default.
 However, this can be changed via `settings.resetOnStop`.
+You can manually reset it via the returned `reset()` control-function.

+#### Alternatives

 If you want a counter that counts up by 1 every second, you can use the [useTimer()](/react-timing-hooks/intervals-api/useTimer.html) hook.